American Airlines, unions make new push to win government payroll assistance

 Congress has been weighing for weeks whether to grant U.S. airlines another $25 billion in payroll assistance that would keep tens of thousands of airline workers on the job for another six months and extend minimum service requirements.

-American said it will cancel just over 700 flights in October to and from those 15 airports but added it could reconsider cuts if Congress provides more assistance.
+American said it will cancel just over 700 flights in October to and from those 15 airports.

-Major U.S. airlines that received portions of $25 billion in payroll assistance were required by the U.S. Transportation Department to maintain minimum flights through Sept.
+Major U.S. airlines that received portions of $25 billion in payroll assistance were required to maintain minimum flights through Sept.
 30, but the government could opt to extend those requirements.
 American received $5.8 billion in payroll assistance.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))